travis-ci/docs-travis-ci-com/user/reference/xenial.md

 On this page, you can find what is included on the Xenial build environment.

 ## Using Xenial

-The following configuration will get your builds to run on a Xenial image:
+To get your builds using Ubuntu Xenial 16.04, add the following to your `.travis.yml`:

 ```yaml
 dist: xenial